asnefedovv/dydx-v4-client-cpp/README.md

 ## Development

-Install dependencies, on Ubuntu the commands is:
+Install dependencies, on Ubuntu the command is:

 ```
 sudo apt install libprotobuf-dev protobuf-compiler